“My policy is simply to treat my customers the way I wish to be treated.”

 First Things First: Your Privacy

-We further protect your privacy and email security in general by requiring that new subscribers “confirm” or “verify” their subscription request.
+I further protect your privacy and email security in general by requiring that new subscribers “confirm” or “verify” their subscription request.
 This prevents people from harassing others by subscribing them to something they may not want.
 When you subscribe, we send a message asking you to confirm your subscription.
 You must click the link in this message before your subscription will be activated.
-Of course, you may always cancel (or “unsubscribe”) at any time: there is a link at the bottom of every issue to make it easy.
+Of course, you may always cancel (or “unsubscribe”) at any time: there is a link at the bottom of every message to make it easy (details).

-In addition, since our company’s formation in 1983, it has also been our policy to never sell customer postal addresses, either.
-So if you buy anything from us, the information you provide us to deliver them is also kept confidential.
-We miss out on profit opportunities by not selling our customer addresses, but that’s how we want to be treated by the companies we do business with, so that’s how we treat our customers.
+In addition, since the company’s formation in 1983, it has also been my policy to never sell customer postal addresses, either.
+So if you buy anything from me, the information you provide to deliver them is also kept confidential.
+I miss out on profit opportunities by not selling customer addresses, but that’s how I want to be treated by the companies I do business with, so that’s how I treat my customers.
 Simple, eh?

 Comments and Letters to the Editor: All comments, whether sent by email or posted on this site, become the property of ThisIsTrue.Inc and may be published.
-Comments will be published at our sole discretion.
-Once published, any editing of comments shall be at our sole discretion, including removing comments for any reason.
+Comments will be published at my sole discretion.
+Once published, any editing of comments shall be at my sole discretion, including removing comments for any reason.
 Comments on the site will be removed in the case of spam, off-topic posts, “flaming,” invasion of others’ privacy or other legal reasons, or if they do not materially contribute to the discussion at hand.
-We ask that you include your first name and location, and these may be added by us if you fail to do so.
-Publication in our newsletters may include your name and location, but will not include your email address, and may (or may not) be edited for length or clarity.
+Publication in my newsletters may include your name and location, but will not include your email address, and may (or may not) be edited for length or clarity.

 If you don’t want to have this DART cookie on your computer, you can opt out.
 We feel you’ll be making a mistake by doing that, as you’ll then see ads for random goods or services that won’t be of much use to you.

-Note Regarding Online Credit Card Security: All credit card data entered by customers, including account numbers, are processed immediately and are not kept on file by us for any length of time.
-We cannot “look up your number” to process a renewal for you even if you give us permission.
-We are quite serious about the security of your data, and use the best methods available to us.
-We simply use what we expect from the online merchants we buy things from.
+Note Regarding Online Credit Card Security: All credit card data entered by customers, including account numbers, are processed immediately and are not kept on file for any length of time.
+I cannot “look up your number” to process a charge for you even if you give me permission.
+I am quite serious about the security of your data, and use the best methods available to uphold that.
+I simply use what I expect from the online merchants I buy things from.